mulab-mir/music-language-tutorial/book/lm/framework.md

 this simple approach turned out to be extremely effective at learning a variety of tasks from a huge corpus of unlabeled data.
 It’s partly due to the massive parallelization possible for training this next-word prediction task.

-Let’s rearrange the green inputs and the red outputs slightly.
+Let’s rearrange the green inputs and the red outputs slightly:

 ![gpt](img/gpt.png)